AffineLabs/contracts/README.md

 This repository contains the core smart contracts for the Affine Protocol.

 ## Licensing
-The primary license for Affine Protocol is the Business Source License 1.1, see [LICENSE].
+The primary license for Affine Protocol is the Business Source License 1.1, see [LICENSE](LICENSE).

 ## Governance
 The Protocol currently controls access to these two multi-sig addresses: